 Ranking Every OMEGA x Swatch ‘MoonSwatch’

-It’s worth mentioning quickly, but every Omega Moonswatch is the same size, features the same Bioceramic construction, and has the same VELCRO strap with Omega and Swatch branding.
+We’ve ranked the core collection of OMEGA x MoonSwatch watches below.
+Every Omega MoonSwatch is the same size, features the same Bioceramic construction, and has the same VELCRO strap with Omega and Swatch branding.
 The sizing is also the same across the board and measures 42mm in diameter, 13.25mm in thickness, and 47.30mm in height.

-Image: Mission to Mercury | Man of Many
+Mission to Mercury | Image: Man of Many

 1. Mission to Mercury

-Out of all the Moonswatch watches, it was the ‘Mercury’ that the Man of Many team voted as the overarching favourite.
+Out of all the MoonSwatch watches, it was the ‘Mercury’ that the Man of Many teams voted as the overarching favourite.
 While the Mission to Moon might appear as the closest thing to a ‘real’ Omega Moonwatch, the Mission to Mercury has the perfect combination of black and grey.
 We love how the black bezel and subdials are balanced by the grey on the dial and strap.
 White hands and indices are a nice touch, but we’d probably swap out the grey strap with a black NATO if we had it our way.

 Reference: SO33A100